Converting Flash to HTML5: What Makes Lectora a Good Choice?

 Even large companies such as Facebook have looked elsewhere for an alternative to Flash in HTML5 and WebGL, abandoning good old Flash altogether, the main reason being its lack of support for mobile.

 However, for best results in converting Flash to HTML5 eLearning, developers look up to Lectora.
 How is it different from others?
 Let’s find out.

 3 Top Reasons to Convert Flash to HTML5 using Lectora

 1. Include Scenarios for Interactive Learning

 Scenarios are an interactive learning element that work this way: the learner is presented a problem, which can be tackled in more than one way; he/she must choose one of the ways to resolve the problem.
 As the learner makes a decision, a new challenge is presented, and based on the reaction/response to the challenge, further challenges are presented.
 Scenarios put learning into context.
 They mirror real-world situations and allow the learner to consider the consequences before making decisions, making learning both realistic and interactive.

 When you are converting Flash to HTML5 with Lectora Inspire 17, you will automatically have access to BranchTrack.
 BranchTrack is a third-party application integrated with Lectora Inspire that allows you to import scenarios created in BranchTrack to your e-learning course (and even edit them easily).
 With a couple of clicks, you can even create a new scenario from the library of characters and backgrounds.
 You can select specifically how the character is feeling, what it wants to say, and more.

 Note: Another important aspect to note is that the instructional strategy used in old Flash-based courses may seem dated when compared to modern standards.
-When converting legacy courses to device-agnostic, HTML5 courses, the instructional strategy is improved upon, like using scenarios for example, as I mentioned earlier.
+When converting Flash courses to device-agnostic, HTML5 courses, the instructional strategy is improved upon, by leveraging scenarios in Lectora for example, as I mentioned earlier.